-Why Pushing Harder on the Brake Fails
+Why Pushing Harder on Downstream Peptides Fails

 The companion document to the mechanism — this one is about the unlock

-When the Signal Cannot Get Through established the mechanism: somatostatin locks adenylyl cyclase via Gαi inhibition, the ATP/adenosine inverse relationship reinforces that lock, and PDE4 upregulation degrades whatever cAMP briefly escapes.
+G-Protein Cascade established the mechanism: somatostatin locks adenylyl cyclase via Gαi inhibition, the ATP/adenosine inverse relationship reinforces that lock, and PDE4 upregulation degrades whatever cAMP briefly escapes.
 The six breaking points together create a system where the regulatory peptides that should carry the reset signal — VIP, secretin, oxytocin — cannot transmit durably even when the peptides themselves are present and the receptors are intact.

 This document addresses the next question: how do you release the lock?